What happens on a Sunday Morning?

 2. We want whole families to do church together

 Church-gatherings in the Bible seem to have been assemblies of all God's people.
-One advantage of encourgaging little ones to join in with their families in praise, prayer and listening to the Bible is that they will grow up having caught the habit of church.
+One advantage of encouraging little ones to join in with their families in praise, prayer and listening to the Bible is that they will grow up having caught the habit of church.
 It won't be a new or alien experience for them when they reach teenage years.

 3. It helps those who teach our children and young people